blue0513/phantom-inline-comment/README.md

 + `M-x phantom-inline-comment`

 Add or Edit one phantom under a line of the cursor.
 After popup edit-buffer, you can write it.
+Then `C-c C-c` to apply change and `C-g` to cancel.

 ### Delete a specific phantom comment